Luminous Paths: Nanaimo's 150 and Beyond

 Live Performances:

-Roving LED performers from Ignisia Circus will be seen throughout Maffeo Sutton Park the evening of the opening festival event (January 22, 5-9pm).
+Roving LED performers from Ignisia Circus will be seen throughout Maffeo Sutton Park the evening of the closing festival event (February 17, 4 - 8pm).

-At three music/dance performance locations (marked on the festival map), live performances will take place throughout the festival's opening night, including:
+At two music performance locations (marked on the festival map), live performances will take place throughout the festival's closing night.
+Performances will include:

 How to get here:

-By Transit - RDN Day Passes are available for the festival's opening event on January 22nd, 2025 at all City recreation facilities.
-Passes are free on a first-come-first-serve basis.
-To find the best transit route within Nanaimo, visit BC Transit
+By Transit - To find the best transit route within Nanaimo, visit BC Transit

 By Car - Maffeo Sutton Park is located on Nanaimo's waterfront, north of Nanaimo's downtown and directly off Highway 1.
 Limited parking is available at the park, including accessible parking.
 Additional parking lots can be found along Front Street adjacent to the park.